MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

 all the custom places as well.
 Custom place will have links to user who created it, instructions on how to create a custom place, ...

-What’s Supposed to Happen?: as you would expect.
+What's Supposed to Happen?: as you would expect.

 What Might Go Wrong?: as you would expect.